peteroupc/MailLib/docs/PeterO.Text.Encodings.md

  * Single-byte encodings define a character set that assigns one code point to one byte.
 For example, the ISO 8859 encodings and  `windows-1252`  are single-byte encodings.
 ASCII is also a single-byte encoding, although its character set only uses the lower 7 bits of an eight-bit byte.
 In the Encoding Standard, all single-byte encodings use the ASCII characters as the first 128 code points of their character sets.
 (Here, ASCII is the same as the International Reference Version of the ISO 646 standard.)

  * Multi-byte encodings define a character set that assigns some or all code points to several bytes.
-For example, most legacy East Asian encodings, such as  `shift_jis` ,  `gbk` , and  `big5`  are multi-byte encodings, as well as  `utf-8` and  `utf-16` , which both encode the Unicode character set.
+(They can include multiple character sets, such as single-byte ASCII and a multi-byte Chinese character set.)
+For example, most legacy East Asian encodings, such as  `shift_jis` ,  `gbk` , and  `big5` are multi-byte encodings, as well as  `utf-8`  and UTF-16, which both encode the Unicode character set.

  * Escape-based encodings use escape sequences to encode one or more character sets in the same sequence of bytes.
-The best example of an escape-based encoding supported in the Encoding Standard is  `iso-2022-jp` , which defines a Katakana, a Kanji, and an ASCII character set.
+Each escape sequence "shifts" the bytes that follow into a different character set.
+The best example of an escape-based encoding supported in the Encoding Standard is  `iso-2022-jp` , which supports several escape sequences that shift into different character sets, including a Katakana, a Kanji, and an ASCII character set.

  * The Encoding Standard also defines a replacement encoding, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as `hz-gb-2312` .

 Getting an Encoding

-The Encoding Standard includes UTF-8, UTF-16 and many legacy encodings, and gives each one of them a name.
+The Encoding Standard includes UTF-8, UTF-16, and many legacy encodings, and gives each one of them a name.
 The `GetEncoding(name)`  method takes a name string and returns an ICharacterEncoding object that implements that encoding, or `null`  if the name is unrecognized.

 However, the Encoding Standard is designed to include only encodings commonly used on Web pages, not in other protocols such as email.
 For email, the Encoding class includes an alternate function  `GetEncoding(name, forEmail)` .
-Setting `forEmail`  to  `true`  will use modified rules from the Encoding Standard to better suit encoding and decoding text from email messages.
+Setting `forEmail`  to  `true`  will use rules modified from the Encoding Standard to better suit encoding and decoding text from email messages.

 ### UTF8